-Following the Admissions Interview and after the Admission/Application Procedures have been fulfilled an Admission decision can be made.
+After the Admissions Interview and completion of the Admission/Application Procedures, an admission decision will be made.
 Students will then:

-- 1. Complete the Enrollment Agreement defining the tuition and fees for the program, the refund policy, program length and other essential information. - 2.
+- 1. Complete an Enrollment Agreement defining the tuition and fees for the program, the refund policy, program length and other essential information. - 2.
 Be scheduled to attend a mandatory orientation session.